Ap3rtur3/vuex-hydra/README.md

 #### Hydrate namespaced and nested modules

-Use the name your namespaced modules are registered with insted of `root`.
+Use the name your namespaced modules are registered with instead of `root`.
 Separate nested modules names with `/`.

 ```json